Use cases

 • Complex workflows still require human intervention

-Tidio: Best if you run a smaller e-commerce store
+6. Tidio: best if you run a smaller eCommerce store

 Tidio is fast to launch and cost-effective, making it popular for smaller stores.
-However, if your support team faces high ticket volumes or complex order-related issues, manual handling is still required, so it’s less suitable for scaling e-commerce operations.
+However, if your support team faces high ticket volumes or complex order-related issues, manual handling is still required, so it is less suitable for scaling eCommerce operations.

 Pros